scylladb/scylladb/docs/operating-scylla/admin-tools/scylla-sstable.rst

 shard-of
 ^^^^^^^^

-Pint out the shards which own the specified SSTables.
+Print out the shards which own the specified SSTables.

 The content is dumped in JSON, using the following schema: